AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-quote.md

 ## Quote statuses

-The quote life cycle is managed via quote statuses.
+The quote lifecycle is managed via quote statuses.
 The quoting interface allows both a seller and a buyer to manage items in the quote (add, delete, change quantity) as well as make an offer (or request a quote) for items and/or for shipping.

 The negotiated price set in the negotiable quote is exactly the price that will be applied on a quote during checkout, order generation, and invoice generation.